ember-fastboot/ember-cli-head/README.md

 If you use `suppressBrowserRender`, the content of `<head>` will be the static FastBoot-rendered content throughout your app's lifecycle.

-### Upgrade to 0.4.x
+## Upgrade to 0.4.x

-As mentioned above you need to add the `<HeadLayout />` component once and only once in an application wide template.
-This template is usually `app/templates/application.hbs`, but could be different in your case.
-Previously, in ember-cli-head 0.3.x and below the component was appended to the document inside an instance initializer.
+As previously mentioned, you need to add the `<HeadLayout />` component once and only once in an application-wide template.
+This template is usually `app/templates/application.hbs` but may be different in your case.

+Prior to 0.4, the component was appended to the document inside an instance initializer.
 This prevented the need for the `<HeadLayout />` component as it was automatically injected and used inside that initializer.
-Unfortunately, this approach needed to change so that we could render the component with the rest of the application rendering.
+This approach [needed to change](https://github.com/ronco/ember-cli-head/pull/37) so that we could render the component with the rest of the application rendering.

-If you care to read more about the details of render please see the PR that introduced these changes https://github.com/ronco/ember-cli-head/pull/37

-But for now, if you are upgrading to 0.4.x, you simply need to add `<HeadLayout />` component to your application wide template.
+In short, if you are upgrading to 0.4.x, you simply add the `<HeadLayout />` component to your application-wide template.

 ## Contributing